Ashraf Sinclair's Raleigh Adventure

 We were based out of Kuantan, and the first part of my expedition was the Adventure Phase.
 We were the first group to deploy into the back of Taman Negara, at the foot of Gunung Tahan, and we had to clear the first phase of a new trail to the summit of Gunung Tahan.
 It was truly challenging because we had no fixed campsite and it was our first project.
 We had to carry all the gear we needed all the way through the trail.
 We had a sun bear chasing us down the path, had my hammock infested by red ants, and a wild boar running under my hammock in the middle of the night too (little did I know that I had strung my hammock over a wild boar trail so it was my bad!).
 We also saw a majestic waterfall that nobody had seen before other than the Orang Asli.
 It was amazing, we decided to spend the rest of the day swimming.

 Our second phase was the Community Project.
 We had to continue the building of a clinic in a little village in the middle of Taman Negara.
-The only problem was that the first group that begun the building had dug and poured the foundations facing the wrong way, so our task was to chip away the old foundations to the reinforcing iron bars and re-pour the new foundations in the proper orientation.
-This was a very frustrating process, because all we did was chiping it away everyday.
-On the plus points, we had daily games of football versus the locals and we had a God send in the name of Ming.
-He was Pele reincarnated in the body of a mild mannered Singaporean.
+The only problem was that the first group that began the building had dug and poured the foundations facing the wrong way, so our task was to chip away the old foundations to the reinforcing iron bars and re-pour the new foundations in the proper orientation.
+This was a very frustrating process because all we did was chipping it away every day.
+On the plus points, we had daily games of football versus the locals and we had a Godsend in the name of Ming.
+He was Pele reincarnated in the body of a mild-mannered Singaporean.
 Needless to say, our team repeatedly took to school the local teams with yours truly contributing to the score sheet too!
 Then there was the exploding rice wine that some UK Venturer decided to make.
 And again, guess who was on kitchen and cleaning duty….
 I'll tell you about that later!

 - When there are challenging moments, there must be times where things are going smoothly too.
 What were the best moments you have had in expedition and why?
 (Any funny stories you would like to add/share?
 Or tranquil moments?
 Anything!)